Government support for bereavement to help cover expenses

 Eligibility

 The full list of eligibility criteria for Guardians Allowance is available on the Gov.UK website here.
-But overall, you may be able to claim this allowance if:
+Please check, but you may be able to claim this allowance if:

 • You are responsible for someone’s child whose parents have died.